 The University of Huddersfield has secured funding to host the event.
 The entire university campus will be used as the venue, the majority of the activities are taking place inside so can be enjoyed whatever the weather.

 There’s something for everyone to get involved with ranging from hands-on experiments, science shows, learning activities for children, guided visits of research labs, science quizzes, competitions and much more.

 This is a valuable opportunity to gain an insight into what researchers do and understand the impact it has on our day-to-day lives.
 Not to mention the amazing prizes to be won through our competitions and giveaways on the night!

 Visit the European Commission website to find out what is happening across the rest of the UK and Europe.
 Alternatively, you can check out their Facebook Page.

 Still have a question or a query about the event?

 Telephone 01484 473765

 We will respond to you as quickly as possible!

-Marie Sklodowska-Curie: an inspiration to follow this European Researchers’ Night project is funded by the European Commission under the Marie Sklodowska-Curie actions.
+The European Researchers’ Night project is funded by the European Commission under the Marie Skłodowska-Curie actions.